bbauska/UofM-AdvStyling/readme.md

 Ember goes back so long that it predates all the aforementioned frameworks.
 Sure, Ember.js might be seeing a lot less usage over the years.
-But, it\'s still a solid contender for productive app development using the MVC pattern.
+But, it&apos;s still a solid contender for productive app development using the MVC pattern.
 And, while the framework is popular among web developers, it is quite flexible for desktop and mobile apps, too.